Pocket projectors are lightweight, portable, and very compact devices. These are ideal for personal as well as business and professional applications.

 Pico projectors are the smallest in the pocket projectors category of products.
 These have the ability to give projections of over 65 inches.
 The modern pocket projectors provide between 200 and 800 lumens and at resolutions in excess of 1080p.

-The devices rely on solid state light sources such as the laser or Light Emitting Diodes (LEDs).
+The devices rely on solid-state light sources such as the laser or Light Emitting Diodes (LEDs).
 However, the majority rely on LED technology.
 Most of the portable projectors use DLP technology.

 The devices have a small footprint and ideal for applications that do not demand very high quality, otherwise, their performance is a bit lower than the traditional bulky full projectors.
-This is mainly due to the construction, low power design and space limitations hence inability to put many components.
+This is mainly due to the construction, low power design, and space limitations hence the inability to put many components.
 For these reasons, the project projectors require a bit darker rooms compared to the traditional full projectors.